mickietoken/Time-IS-Money/README.md

 ## THE CODE

 There is no template or open source code for the program/AVC to begin with.
 And the demo was coded just to run in terminal as visual demonstration.
-It is expected that each programmer codes their version of the program from complete scratch using their choice of tools, their own server, hosting solution and the fundimentals provided to them.
+It is expected that each programmer codes their version of the program from complete scratch using their choice of tools, their own server, hosting solution and the fundamentals provided to them.

 The reason for this, is to avoid duplicate versions with possibly the same bugs in code.
 There must be different code of the same program.
 This sustaining the longevity and security of the program.